 Barbara “Babs” Burchfield is a creative director and storyteller, who dove into philanthropy in 2008 on a trip with Oscar-winning director Paul Haggis’ organization Artists for Peace and Justice.
 Trip after trip, Babs and Olivia (and their brother Bryn of Ryot.org) would dream of alternative ways of raising funds (and fun) for the local, on the ground organizations they’d met.
 It was there where the idea for Conscious Commerce was born.
 Babs set out to create projects that put a little rock n’ roll into “charity”.

-Serving as the Creative Director for the Riot House, she and Ryan Gall co-created the Global Citizen Festival, an annual festival in Central Park, where 60,000 fans take actions to support non-profits in order to earn a ticket to see their favorite artists and bands like, Foo Fighters, Black Keys, & Kings of Leon.
+Serving as the Creative Director for the Riot House, she and Ryan Gall co-created the Global Citizen Festival, an annual festival in Central Park, where 60,000 fans take actions to support non-profits in order to earn a ticket to see their favorite artists and bands like, Jay Z, Beyonce, No Doubt, Carrie Underwood, Fun., Stevie Wonder, Foo Fighters & Black Keys.
 Babs also serves as an Advisory Board Member of Ryot News and is a Design Advisor for Summit Eden, helping guide the brand and aesthetics of the company.
 Babs believes in sustainable and scalable change, while whole-heartedly supporting her trusted circle who continue to pave greatness for the planet.

 Babs and Olivia co-conceived Conscious Commerce three years ago after many extended aid trips to earthquake ravaged Haiti.
 Galvanized by the desire to make a difference and seeing the short-term-only affect of traditional fundraising they resolved to create a new model.
 The Conscious Commerce mission is to create a guide for conscious living by promoting the causes, brands, people and lifestyles that are forging a new paragon of living.